Sponsors are sought for meal, snack sites across the state

 The program uses local sponsors and partner organizations to manage summer meal services.
 Typical sponsors include public or nonpublic schools, public or private non-profit colleges/universities, private non-profit organizations and camps, and local, county, municipal, state or federal agencies, with serving sites located in schools, churches, community centers, parks, libraries, housing complexes or camps.

 To qualify as a site, the meal service must be either located in a low-income neighborhood where at least 50 percent of the children are eligible for free and reduced-price meals or must serve primarily low-income children and not duplicate services already being provided by another organization.
 Once a site location is established, all children 18 and under are welcome to participate.

 Organizations can also get involved by partnering with existing sponsors to promote site locations, provide activities for children, volunteers, transportation assistance and more.

-Organizations interested in learning how to get involved are invited to visit the Department’s Summer Food Service Program webpage or contact Stephanie Dross at 515-281-4760 or email@example.com.
+Organizations interested in learning how to get involved are invited to visit the Department’s Summer Food Service Program webpage, participate in an informational webinar on Feb.
+21 at 2 p.m. or contact Stephanie Dross at 515-281-4760 or firstname.lastname@example.org.

 USDA Non-Discrimination Statement

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.